Napoleon’s first language was Corsican, an Italian dialect.

 Napoleon did not speak standard Italian, only Corsican.
 Here, Napoleon (in red) is shown as a Roman god or Roman emperor.
 Allegory of Napoleon as the liberator of Italy by Francesco Alberi, c.
 1800.
 (Photo: Wikimedia/CC0)

 No. Napoleon only spoke Corsican.

 Back then, each region of Italy had its own dialect.
-And only the elites learned standard Italian on top of their dialects.
+Only the elites learned standard Italian on top of their dialects.

-FYI: Now we respectfully call these regional variations ‘dialects,’ but in Napoleon’s time, most people considered them impure Italian.
-Only the speech from Tuscany was considered pure, the standard.
+Now we respectfully call these regional variations ‘dialects,’ but in Napoleon’s time, most people considered them ‘impure’ Italian.
+Only the speech from the region of Tuscany was considered pure, the standard.

 So Corsican was seen as impure Italian.
 Corsicans themselves called their language simply ‘Italian.’
 And this is the language that Napoleon spoke.

-In the last years of his life, in St. Helena, Napoleon himself said he did not speak Tuscan:
+In the last years of his life, in St. Helena, Napoleon himself said he did not speak standard Italian aka Tuscan:

-“Though I speak Italian very fluently, it is not pure.
+“Though I speak Italian very fluently [Corsican], it is not pure.
 Non parlo Toscano [I do not speak Tuscan], nor am I capable of writing a book in Italian…“

-Only standard Italian (Tuscan) was used for writing.
+Only standard Italian (aka Tuscan) was used for writing.
 Writing in a dialect like Corsican was a big no-no, it came across as unrefined writing.

 The lady-in-waiting of Napoleon’s first wife, also mentions his Italian was not the standard variety.
 She wrote: